UU-Human-Evolution/1MB335/Lab4.md

 ---

 ## **Generating a Distance Matrix**

 A **distance matrix** is a table that quantifies the genetic distances between sequences.
 A smaller distance means the sequences are more closely related.
-In today's lab, it is generated from the multiple sequence alignment created in Lab3.
+In this lab, it is generated from a multiple sequence alignment (MSA) using tools like EMBOSS DistMat.

+EMBOSS DistMat is an online bioinformatics tool that calculates pairwise genetic distances from a multiple sequence alignment (MSA).
+It supports different distance metrics, such as Kimura and Percent Identity, to measure sequence similarity.

 This matrix helps determine evolutionary relationships by identifying closely related sequences.
 Using these distances, species with the smallest values are grouped first in a Newick format tree, which is then manually constructed and visualized in iTOL.
 This process allows for interpreting evolutionary relationships and identifying sister species.

-We will use the **EMBOSS DistMat** tool:
+Let's try the **EMBOSS DistMat** tool:

 ### **Steps:**

-1️⃣ Upload your **aligned FASTA file** from the previous lab.
+1. Upload your **aligned FASTA file** from the previous lab.
-2️⃣ Select a distance calculation method: **Kimura** or **Percent Identity**.
+2. Select a distance calculation method: **Kimura** or **Percent Identity**.

 ### **Question 1:**
 - Which species have the **smallest** distance (most similar)?